Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Feature based data and interpretability

-If the separation between the two means is large enough in at least one dimension, then for $\agree$ large enough in relation to the separation, every tangle will coincide with and point to a ground truth cluster.

-Both bounds hold in expectation.
-In practice we observe that they are not tight, and the range in which we can choose the agreement parameter $\agree$ is a lot larger.
-We do not investigate the range for which the algorithm returns the perfect results but found the agreement parameter to be easy to choose.
-Usually a rough estimate of the smallest cluster we want to discover suffices.
+The bound in Theorem~\ref{thm:tanglesgauss} meets the one from Theorem~\ref{thm:gausstangles} for $\dist \gtrsim 3,03 \sigma$.
+In practice, we observe that the bounds are not tight, and the range in which we can choose the agreement parameter $\agree$ is much larger.
+We do not investigate the range for which the algorithm returns the perfect results; in practice we found the agreement parameter to be easy to choose.
+Usually, a rough estimate of the smallest cluster we want to discover suffices.